microsoft/coyote/docs/_learn/tutorials/image-gallery-aspnet.md

-the ImageGallery web front end), (2) two ASP.NET API services, one for managing accounts (`AccountController`) and one for managing image galleries (`GalleryController`) associated with these accounts, and (3) two backend storage systems used by these API services (Cosmos DB to stores accounts, and Azure Blob Storage to stores images).
+the ImageGallery web front end), (2) two ASP.NET API services, one for managing accounts (`AccountController`) and one for managing image galleries (`GalleryController`) associated with these accounts, and (3) two backend storage systems used by these API services (Cosmos DB to store accounts, and Azure Blob Storage to store images).

 The `AccountController` has 4 APIs to `Create`, `Update`, `Get` and `Delete` an account. `Create` first checks if the account already exists, and if not it creates it in Cosmos DB.
 Similarly,